liqi-casia/DSDH-HashingCode/README.md

 # DSDH-HashingCode
+This is the source code for Deep Supervised Discrete Hashing (Qi Li, Zhenan Sun, Ran He and Tieniu Tan, NIPS2017).
 Created by Qi Li (Institute of Automation, Chinse Academy of Sciences, email:qi.li@ia.ac.cn) This is a demo on the CIFAR-10 dataset with the DSDH implementaion.
 Part of the code is forked from DPSH(https://cs.nju.edu.cn/lwj/).